How to Get Ahead During the Holiday Season (Or Any Time of Year)

 During a season when much of the world is going to sleep, what if you didn’t?

 This is the secret to beating the status quo: Don’t do what everyone else is doing.
-Do what you know you need to do.
+Do what you know you need to do, and do it well.
+And don’t think this only applies to the holidays.

 Successful people aren’t successful because they’re like everyone else.
 They’re successful because they’re weird.
-Because they do what others are afraid to do.
+Because they do what others are afraid or unwilling to do.

 This isn’t for everyone